-‘Playboy’ Model Lindsey Pelas Pulls Up Tee Shirt, Flaunts Insane Cleavage For Latest Instagram Update
+‘Playboy’ Model Lindsey Pelas Pulls Up T-Shirt, Flaunts Insane Cleavage For Latest Instagram Update

-Playboy model Lindsey Pelas is no stranger to flaunting her insane physique on social media, and a post by the blonde bombshell on Friday is just one in a long line of seriously sexy snaps posted by Pelas this week alone.
-The model took to Instagram to share a sizzling photo of herself pulling up her tee shirt to expose her ample cleavage, and fans went wild for the pic.
+Playboy model Lindsey Pelas is no stranger to flaunting her insane physique on social media, and a post by the blonde bombshell on Friday is just one in a long line of seriously sexy snaps posted by her this week alone.
+The model took to Instagram to share a sizzling photo of herself pulling up her T-shirt to expose her ample cleavage, and fans went wild for the pic.

-Pelas shot a sultry pout to the camera as she playfully pulled up her shirt, which read “No Bra Club,” up to her neck.
+Pelas shot a sultry pout to the camera as she playfully pulled her shirt, which read “No Bra Club,” up to her neck.
 Underneath, Pelas wore a bikini top in black, and the skintight garb clung to her buxom chest and amplified her cleavage.

 For makeup, Pelas wore heavy sweeps of bronzer and used contouring — a model-favorite makeup trick — to emphasize her flawless features.
-She used a dark-pink liner and filled in her lips with a gloss that was a shade lighter to make her plump pout stand out, and a peach-toned shadow and some thick flicks of mascara to make her gorgeous, emerald-green eyes pop.
+She used a dark pink liner and filled in her lips with a gloss that was a shade lighter to make her plump pout stand out.
+She also used a peach-toned shadow and some thick flicks of mascara to make her gorgeous, emerald-green eyes pop.

 The Maxim model wore her honey-colored hair pulled back, braiding some of the loose ends in adorable pleats that framed her face.
 She let the rest of her mane cascade down her body in long, beach-babe waves that spilled over her sunkissed shoulders and chest.